Generic Name: eplerenone (ep LER e none)

 What is the most important information I should know about Inspra (eplerenone)?

-You may not be able to take this medicine if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with protein in your urine.
+You may not be able to take this medicine if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with increased levels of albumin (a protein) in your urine.

 What should I discuss with my healthcare provider before taking Inspra (eplerenone)?